loginid1/push-auth-demo-fe/README.md

 `PORT`, `VUE_APP_PUSH_AUTH_ENDPOINT` and `VUE_APP_ADD_AUTH_ENDPOINT` could be whatever route you want, but you need to input whatever you set in this environment file into the [loginID dashboard](https://sandbox-usw1.api.loginid.io/) during the process to obtian your BASE URL and API KEY.

-For further instruction on how to obtain BASE URL and API key on the DirectWeb integration, please refer to https://docs.loginid.io/websdks/dw#step-1---obtain-your-client-keys.
+* For further instructions on how to obtain BASE URL and API key on the DirectWeb integration, please refer to [here] (https://docs.loginid.io/websdks/dw#step-1---obtain-your-client-keys)

+.
 PLEASE NOTE YOU WILL NEED TO ACCESS THE DASHBOARD USING [loginID dashboard](https://sandbox-usw1.api.loginid.io/)

 example